xussof/common_git-add/README.md

-common_git-clone-repos
+common_git-add

 =========

-This role will create local folder if not exists and download all the choosen repositories
+This role will add modified files inside a git repo.

 Requirements
 ------------